emqx/cloud-docs/en_US/deployments/view_deployment.md

 - Deployment name: the name of the deployment, which can be modified by clicking the edit button on the right.
 - Connection address
   - Professional deployment connection address: IP
-  - Basic deployment connection address: domain name ending with emqx.cloud suffix
+  - Basic deployment connection address: domain ending with emqx.cloud suffix
 - Connection port:

   - Professional deployment port: **1883**(mqtt), **8083**(ws) are enabled by default, you can enable **8883**(mqtts) and **8084**(wss)through [Configuring TLS/SSL](./tls_ssl.md)